-It’s been easy to think of law school graduation and the bar exam as some far-off idea but its once again time to map out a plan.
+It may be easy to think of law school graduation and the bar exam as some far-off ideas, but it’s once again time to map out a plan.
 Because May of next year will be here before you know it.

 #1 – Graduation requirements

 Each law school has its specific requirements for graduation.
 Be sure to review what kinds of credits will be accepted (i.e., graded, in-person instruction and experimental learning) as well as any necessary papers.
 It can be a bit complicated to figure out, so be sure to talk through the requirements with your registrar.
 Now is the time to begin this process if you haven’t already.

 The MPRE — or Multistate Professional Responsibility Examination — is an ethics exam required of all licensed attorneys.
 Passing the MPRE is required to gain licensure as an attorney and your MPRE score is only valid for two years.
 For some, the MPRE is a distant memory.
 But if you are reading this (and just internally screamed), don’t worry.